bigbluebutton/greenlight/local-development.md

-# Connecting from the local host to the dev database
+# Connecting from the local host to the DEV database

 ## Pre-requisites